spotify/scio/README.md

 > Verb: I can, know, understand, have knowledge.

-Scio is a Scala API for [Google Cloud Dataflow](https://github.com/GoogleCloudPlatform/DataflowJavaSDK) and [Apache Beam](http://beam.incubator.apache.org/) inspired by [Spark](http://spark.apache.org/) and [Scalding](https://github.com/twitter/scalding).
+Scio is a Scala API for [Apache Beam](http://beam.incubator.apache.org/) and [Google Cloud Dataflow](https://github.com/GoogleCloudPlatform/DataflowJavaSDK) inspired by [Apache Spark](http://spark.apache.org/) and [Scalding](https://github.com/twitter/scalding).
 See the [current API documentation](http://spotify.github.io/scio/) for more information.

-Starting from version 0.3.0, Scio will move from Dataflow Java SDK to Beam as its core dependencies and will introduce a few breaking changes.
-See this [page](https://github.com/spotify/scio/wiki/Apache-Beam) for more.
+Scio 0.3.0 and future versions depend on Apache Beam (`org.apache.beam`) while earlier versions depend on Google Cloud Dataflow SDK (`com.google.cloud.dataflow`).
+See this [page](https://github.com/spotify/scio/wiki/Apache-Beam) for a list of breaking changes.

 # Features